Please subscribe to my YouTube channel.

 TIP: Save your battery-operated items: remove the batteries if they will not be used for long periods.

-• Bad solder joints (thru-hole components become unsoldered from the circuit board; cracks around component leads (legs)).
+- Bad solder joints (through-hole components become unsoldered from the circuit board; cracks around component leads (legs)).

-• Items with rubber belts (examples: VCRs, tape decks, CD players, DVD players, etc.) I can almost guarantee that the belts will need to be replaced in older items.
+- Items with rubber belts (examples: VCRs, tape decks, CD players, DVD players, etc.) I can almost guarantee that the belts on older items will need to be replaced.

 Repair time:

-Due to the number of items in the shop at any time, and the amount of time it takes to troubleshoot and repair each item, an exact turn-around time is not always available.
-If parts need to be ordered; depending on what the part is, it could take from a few days to a few weeks or longer.
+Due to the number of items in the shop at any given time and the time required to troubleshoot and repair each item, an exact turnaround time is not always available.
+If parts need to be ordered, it could take a few days to a few weeks, or longer.
 That is not under my control, sorry.
 At this time, I do not stock parts.
 In the future, depending on the number of customers, I will start to stock frequently used parts.
-If an estimated time is needed, so you can decide whom to repair the unit, I could give an approximate two to three-week period.
+If an estimated time is needed to decide who should repair the unit, I could provide an approximate two- to three-week timeframe.
 It depends.
 It sometimes could take a day or two.
-I am providing this service, part-time to customers.
+I am providing this service, part-time, to customers.
 Some people do this type of work as a side job, after their full-time day jobs.

 This falls under a higher labor fee.
-If there is an item a customer loves and wants it to work again, I will take on the challenge and do what I can with the parts that are available for the item.
+If there is an item a customer loves and wants to work again, I will take on the challenge and do what I can with the available parts.

-If you have watched videos on YouTube about repairing older items, it can be done, but it takes a lot of time and sometimes a lot of money.
+If you have watched YouTube videos about repairing older items, it can be done, but it takes a lot of time and sometimes a lot of money.

 Payment: